Alarms - Purpose

 Alarms from Profiles and Background Roasts

-If you want to load Alarms from a profile (.alog file) you can do so.
-As of 1.4, if you have alarms from a background roast that you want to use you can check the box for Load from Background.
+If you want to load Alarms from a profile (.alog file) check Load from Profile, or if you want alarms from a background roast, check the box for Load from Background.
 Alarms are also saved when you save your settings.

 Alarms To Trigger PopUPs